mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot.md

 ```

 ### Special Cases
-Some vanilla bosses require special conditions to detect when it they are killed and ready to drop their loot.
+Some vanilla bosses require special conditions to detect when they are killed and ready to drop their loot.

 Eater of Worlds:
 ```c#